TAPAS & GAUDI TOUR

 - Halal food is easier to find, but unfortunately it's mostly Middle-Eastern cuisine.
 I'm afraid we can't provide either a strictly halal tapas tour.
 We can, though, organize a no-pork no-seafood tapas tour if that's OK with you.

-- Other food allergies and diets, check with us before booking your tour so we can assess your options and risks.
+- Other food allergies and diets, please check with us before booking so we can assess your options and risks.